ansys/pyansys-dev-guide/doc/source/packaging/structure.rst

 The ``LICENSE`` file
 --------------------

-The ``LICENSE`` file provides the legal framework for the software. `PyAnsys`_ projects must use `MIT License`_.
-A template for this license is provided below:
+The ``LICENSE`` file provides the legal framework for the software.
+PyAnsys projects must use the `MIT License`_.
+Here is the template for this license:

 .. include:: code/license_mit_code.rst

 .. note::

-   Just because a software does not ship with a LICENSE file, it does not mean it is free or open source.
+   Just because a software does not ship with a ``LICENSE`` file, it does not mean it is free or open source.
 If you need to use unlicensed software, contact its development team so they can provide you with the correct license.